 What does it mean to be Transgender?

 The word transgender or trans is an umbrella term.
-Breaking down the term, the Latin word trans means to cross.
+Breaking down the term, the Latin word trans means “to cross.”
 Therefore, transgender typically means crossing gender.
 Sometimes people will use the term trans* to describe anyone who is gender variant or gender non-conforming.
 The asterisk denotes an inclusive, diverse definition of the term.

 Does a person need to have sexual reassignment surgery in order to be transgender?

-What can therapy do?
+What can therapy for people who identify as transgender do?